-Students using computer resources must adhere to the guidelines listed below which govern the use of school resources.
-Failure to use computer resources appropriately may result in disciplinary action, beginning with a suspension of privileges.
-Should any infraction require action beyond a warning, administrative involvement will be deemed necessary.
+Students must adhere to the guidelines below governing the use of school resources.
+Failure to comply may result in disciplinary action, beginning with a suspension of privileges.
 Guidelines for general use include:

-- Material that may visually offend others or promotes hate, racism, etc., is not permitted. - Students will report any use of the Internet to obtain inappropriate or offensive material. - Material obtained and used in a manner that violates copyright law is prohibited. - All material obtained from the Internet must be properly cited. - Participation in "chat" groups is prohibited. - Students will not give out any personal information.
-Be aware that divulging such information may be dangerous. - Additional rules, as stated by the administration and the computer room teacher may apply, as required throughout the school year. - Posting inappropriate, hurtful, offensive or disparaging remarks toward any student/staff member/administrator or anyone connected with the school on the Internet is not permitted.
+- Material that may visually offend others or promotes hate, racism, etc., is not permitted. - Students are prohibited from using artificial intelligence (AI) tools to generate essays, reports, solve problems, or complete assignments in class or home, unless otherwise directed by a teacher.
+Any submission found to be AI-generated will be considered plagiarism and a violation of school policy, and can result in grade reduction, detention, or more serious consequences. - Students will report any use of the Internet that contains inappropriate or offensive material. - Material obtained and used in a manner that violates copyright law is prohibited. - All material obtained from the Internet must be properly cited. - Participation in "chat" groups is prohibited. - Students will not give out any personal information. - Additional rules, as stated by the administration and the computer room teacher, may apply as needed. - Posting inappropriate, hurtful, offensive or disparaging remarks toward any student/staff member/ administrator or anyone connected with the school on the Internet is not permitted.